 Antigua is less tricky in terms of navigation.
 In Antigua, you’re generally never more than 45 minutes away from your destination.

 Antigua and Saint Lucia both use the Eastern Caribbean Dollar as their currency (XCD).
 The Eastern Caribbean Dollar is the regional currency.
-It is administered by the central bank of Saint Kitts and Nevis.
+It is administered by the Central Bank of Saint Kitts and Nevis.
 It should be noted that the Eastern Caribbean Dollar is linked to the U.S. dollar.
 The exchange rate for the U.S. Dollar to the Eastern Caribbean Dollar is about $1 USD to $2.70 XCD, although this can change from time to time.
 Despite the fact that these islands have their own currency, most businesses also accept USD.

 Though Antigua and Saint Lucia use the same currency, your dollar may go further in Saint Lucia than in Antigua.
 Saint Lucia is significantly less expensive than Antigua.
 On average, a trip to Saint Lucia is 40 percent less expensive than a trip to Antigua.